How the Hersheys Developed Both a School and a Home

 The school did proceed on a big scale, growing to over 1,000 students in Milton Hershey’s lifetime and over 2,000 students today.
 All MHS students live in student homes led by houseparent couples who give students a supportive environment to learn and grow.

-With more than 10,000 MHS graduates to date, our community continues to fulfill Milton Hershey’s goal to have “men and women who love children to care for and educate them.”
+With nearly 11,000 MHS graduates to date, our community continues to fulfill Milton Hershey’s goal to have “men and women who love children to care for and educate them.”